CNB Athlete of the Week: Jade Pitcairn, CI Squash Association

-The 2018 double gave Jade Pitcairn her 8th Cayman Islands Junior Squash title all time and her 3rd consecutive double age group championship.
+The 2018 double gave Pitcairn her 3rd consecutive double age group championship.
 In 2014, Pitcairn won the girls Under-13 title, while in 2015 she captured the Under-15 girls championship.
 In 2016, Pitcairn claimed her first double championship winning both the Under-15 and Under 19 age groups.

 Help us honor Jade Pitcairn, our Cayman National Bank Athlete of the Week for Monday 30 April.